Frequently Asked Questions

 Absolutely!
 Which is why we exist.

-Many charities and non-profits have limited resources to sort, process and cook high volumes of surplus ingredients.
+Many non-profits have limited resources to sort, process and cook high volumes of surplus ingredients.
 A charity might not have the capacity to turn a few flats of assorted vegetables and proteins into healthy meals, but we do!

-If your primary goals are social, why aren't you a charity?
+Why aren't you a charity?

 The short answer: We didn't want to do that much paperwork.